 Global creative agency Lippincott has given NYC Pride a fresh new look for 2022, focusing on community and centred around an instantly identifiable flag emblem that is an iconic symbol of the movement.

 Heritage of Pride is a non-profit born out of the Stonewall Uprising.
 It is the organiser of the NYC Pride March, The Rally, and other such events with a legacy of unity, protest, advocacy and, of course, fun.
 It recently briefed Lippincott to overhaul its brand for NYC Pride, as it recognised it had an inconsistent identity that changed each year to reflect the event's annual theme.
 Its team recognised that to "drive equity and awareness around the organisation's incredible impact, it needed an identity that endured," according to Lippincott.

 The agency began by creating a new positioning to act as a foundation for the brand and experience.
-The new brand purpose is "to inspire and empower" the LGBTQ+ community and "to proudly love and live their truth".
+The new brand purpose is "to inspire and empower" the LGBT+ community and "to proudly love and live their truth".
 Lippincott crafted four key commitments to support this statement that outline what the brand delivers to its audiences.

 Therefore, the new visual identity is centred around the instantly recognisable emblem based on the iconic Pride flag, a universal symbol of safety, community, and allyship worldwide.
 It lies at the heart of the brand and subtly features the letters 'NYC' with an adaptive gradient sitting behind it to help distinguish between four different subgroups within the community.